zouyaoji/vue-cesium/docs/md/en/tool/vc-measuring.md

 # MeasureTool

-- The `measure-distance` component is used for distance measurement.
+- The `vc-measure-distance` component is used for distance measurement.
-- The `measure-area` component is used for area measurement.
+- The `vc-measure-area` component is used for area measurement.
-- The `measure-height` component is used for high measurement.
+- The `vc-measure-height` component is used for high measurement.

 ## Example